Unidata/tds/docs/adminguide/src/site/pages/installation_upgrade/TdsBehindProxy.md

 2. Create a [`workers.properties`](https://tomcat.apache.org/connectors-doc/reference/workers.html){:target="_blank"} file.

-   The `mod_jk` modules in the Apache HTTPD server uses the `workers.properties` file to relevant map requests to the TDS using Tomcat's AJP connector.
+   The `mod_jk` modules in the Apache HTTP Server uses the `workers.properties` file to relevant map requests to the TDS using Tomcat's AJP connector.

    Use your favorite text editor to create a `workers.properties` file in the Apache configuration directory that you specified in the previous step using the `JkWorkersFile` directive: